kercre123/victor/docs/build-system-walkthrough.md

 The core unit of organization is a build target, typically a `library` or `executable`.
-Each target can then be assigned PUBLIC or PRIVATE properties such as link dependencies, include dependencies, compiler options, precompiler definitions.
+Each target can then be assigned PUBLIC or PRIVATE properties such as link dependencies, include dependencies, compiler options, and preprocessor definitions.
 PRIVATE properties are only visible to the target, whereas PUBLIC properties are inherited by targets that depend on the current target.
 In this way, it is fairly straightforward to define the graph of dependencies.